SERIOUS ILLNESSES | March 31, 2021

 Approximately 37 million Americans suffer from chronic kidney disease (CKD).
 Of those, more than 785,000 have end-stage renal disease (ESRD), or kidney failure, and need dialysis treatment or an organ transplant to survive.
 Kidney disease ranks as the eighth leading cause of death in the United States and approximately 91,000 people are on the list waiting to receive a transplant.

-Current treatment options for patients with advanced kidney disease include hemodialysis, peritoneal dialysis, kidney transplant, and medical management without dialysis.
+Current advanced kidney disease care treatments include hemodialysis, peritoneal dialysis, kidney transplant, and medical management without dialysis.
 Medical management without dialysis is a treatment approach that forgoes dialysis and focuses on management of blood pressure and treatment of symptoms.
 (You can access the white paper “Building a Comprehensive Kidney Care Model,” here to learn more.)

 Due to various factors, such as a lack of patient education and clinician perceptions, many patients opt for hemodialysis even when that treatment option does not increase life expectancy or quality of life.
 Often, patients who would benefit from peritoneal dialysis or medical management without dialysis are not made aware such options exist.